chrono232003/email_service/readme.md

 1. Clone this repository locally to your system
 1. Once cloned, navigate to the program folder root file.
 1. In the root file, you will see an environmental variable file (.env_template) which contains 3 global variables (See below).
 This will need the proper information added and changed to '.env'
+    * Send Grid API endpoint - Get this from the Send Grid site when you sign up for email services.
+    * Mail Gun API endpoint - Get this from the Mail Gun site when you sign up for email services.
     * Send Grid API key - Get this from the Send Grid site when you sign up for email services.
     * Mail Gun API key - Get this from the Mail Gun site when you sign up for email services.
     * There is also a preferred mail service variable that defaults to Sendgrid but there are 2 options (sendgrid, mailgun)